chris-pearce/scally/utilities/README.md

 ## Specificity

-Utilities always need to *win* when it comes to specificity (CSS’ first C; the cascade) as they should always *just work* otherwise they're not doing their job properly i.e. you should never be needing to override a utility's styles.
+Utilities always need to *win* when it comes to specificity (CSS` first C; the cascade) as they should always *just work* otherwise they're not doing their job properly i.e. you should never be needing to override a utility's styles.
 If you are then you're not using them correctly, [see](#open-close-principle).

 That's why utilities are declared last when pulling in the Scally framework via your master stylesheet so they're compiled after everything else.